 The 4S Ranch WRF contains 148 valves and gates, including valves at the recycled water pump station, and the overflow pond pump station across the street from the WRF.
-The distribution of valves and gates by type is seen in Figure 2-22 on the right.
-Valves are used to control flow through mechanical piping in a variety of ways.
-Gates are generally used to control larger flows between and among process areas.
-Valves and gates are integral to the overall successful operation of the WRF.
-The valve and gate replacements program does not apply to Plant A.
+The distribution of valves and fluid.
+Valves and gates are generally replaced as-needed.